VirtuallyCreative/virtuallycreative-core/content/_index.md

   - type: grid_section
     section_id: clients
     title: Tech Stack
-    subtitle: Some of the major technologies we use
+    subtitle: Some of the major technologies we use and believe in
     col_number: three
     grid_items:
       - image: images/logo-1.svg